muratdemiray/AppFix/README.md

 3. Clone the github repo using # git clone https://github.com/muratdemiray/AppFix.git
 4. Follow each steps in setup-script.sh (manual installation if you edit or want to debug) \
         or  \
-   execute  # sh ./AppFix/setup-script.sh (<!>don't forget to enter aws credentials when it promts)
+   execute  # sh ./AppFix/setup-script.sh (<!>don't forget to enter aws credentials when it promts, region:us-east-2)
 5. Wait for cluster creation and app delployment on cluster.
 6. Check if K8s pods & service are running
     -  $ kubectl get pods